preshengr/alx-low_level_programming/0x08-recursion/README.md

 ## License

-This project is licensed under the [LICENSE_NAME] License.
+This project is licensed under the [PRECIOUS AMAECHI] License.
 You may refer to the LICENSE file in this repository for more information.

 ## How to Use